8 Series

 Part 2.
 Suppose \(|x| \geq 1\).
 Then \[ \lim_{n \to \infty} \, x^n \neq 0 \,. \tag{8.5}\] Indeed, suppose by contradiction that \(x_n \to 0\).
 Hence, for \(\varepsilon= 1/2\), there exists \(N \in \mathbb{N}\) such that \[ \left|x^{n}-0\right| < \varepsilon= \frac{1}{2} \,, \quad \forall \, n \geq \mathbb{N}\,. \] However \[ \left|x^{n}-0\right| = |x^n| = |x|^n \geq 1 \,, \] which yields \[ 1 < \varepsilon= \frac12 \,, \] contradiction.
 Then (8.5) holds and the series \[ \sum_{n=0}^{\infty} x^{n} \] diverges by the Necessary Condition in Theorem 6.

-Let us show some applications of the Geometric Series Test of Theorem 13.
+Let us apply the Geometric Series Test of Theorem 13 to some examples.

 Example 14